Enraged-Rabbit-Community/ERCF_v2/README.md

 <table>
 <tr>
 <td>
-Building something as complex as an MMU is a challenging undertaking but ERCFv2 project contains an amazingly detailed and illustrated manual with step-by-step instructions.
+Building something as complex as an MMU is a challenging undertaking, but the ERCFv2 project contains an amazingly detailed and illustrated manual with step-by-step instructions.
 We have tried to make the process similar to fitting together a jigsaw puzzle, albeit with a few optional pieces.
 <p>

 [ERCFv2 PDF Manual](Documentation/ERCF_v2_Manual.pdf)